The Best Barefoot Mary Jane & Ballet Flats for 2026

 • Secure to the foot – No flopping.

-Find Perfect-For-You Ballet Flats
+Find Perfect-For-You Flats

 • Consider adding an insole to improve fit or add cushion.